ggioffreda/glued-store/README.md

 }
 ```

-**GluedJS entry point**
+**Glue entry point**

-This is also the main entry point for GluedJS micro services.
+This is also the main entry point for Glue ecosystems.
 Every processor in a way
 or another listens for object events on the message bus and performs additional
 operations accordingly.
 There are processors that scan the objects and save the
 information collected, others that send texts or notifications if the stored object